pluma/fynx/README.md

 });
 ```

-### Pragmatism beats purity

-As you may have noticed, we're listening to `loginFailed` directly in our controller view.
-If we followed the initial definitions religiously we would have had to introduce a `loginErrorStore` to connect the controller view with the action.

-You may find it useful to create additional abstractions like the `loginErrorStore` in your real-world applications, but unless your login logic is going to become relatively complex, the benefits of the additional degrees of conceptual purity likely would not outweigh their costs.

-Fynx tries to be as unopinionated as it can while remaining useful.
-The architecture recommended by this document is intended as a guideline, not a law.
-You may deviate from it as much as you like.

 ## But what about waitFor?

 Flux has `waitFor`, Fynx does not.
-Because Flux's dispatcher is entirely replaced by Fynx's services and you're encouraged to create as many different actions as your application needs, you'll rarely run into situations where stores actually depend on each other in a way that can't be solved with a few event listeners.
+Because Flux's dispatcher is entirely replaced by Fynx's actions and listeners and you're encouraged to create as many different actions as your application needs, you'll rarely run into situations where stores actually depend on each other in a way that can't be solved with a few event listeners.

 If you run into a real-world scenario you can't solve with additional actions or services, feel free to [report an issue on GitHub](https://github.com/foss-haas/fynx/issues) or [discuss it on Gitter](https://gitter.im/foss-haas/fynx).
 Otherwise, just stick to the Fynx mantra: *If in doubt, use more duct tape!*